richburroughs/what-oncall-does-to-us/slides.md

 - Having each other's back
 - Taking someone's shift if they're having a tough week

+^ Checking in

 ---

 # What can we do as individuals?

+---

+# Coping mechanisms

+- Ask for help if you need it
 - Look for ways to get mental detachment
 - Mindful meditation
 - Therapy